dodogang/crumbs/wiki/Bundled_Log.md

 ---
 title: Bundled Log
+excerpt: A bundled log is a log split into four parts.
+They can be made of any wood type, and copy functionality of its parent log.

 toc: true
 favorite: true
 ---

-A bundled log is a log split into four parts.
-They can be made of any wood type, and copy functionality of its parent log.
+{{ page.excerpt }}

 <img style="width: 700px;" src="/assets/docs/bundled_log/showcase.png">